 · Comply with the law regarding data sharing and data collection

 · Produce Harington publicity material (with your consent)

 We review our retention periods for personal information on a regular basis.
 We are legally required to hold some types of information to fulfil our statutory obligations (for example safeguarding records or funding applications).
 We will hold your personal information on our systems only for as long as is necessary for the relevant activity.

 Who has access to your information?

-Your information will only be accessed by authorised Harington Scheme personnel for legitimate purposes.
+Your information will only be accessed by authorised Harington personnel for legitimate purposes.
 We will never sell your information to third parties or share it for marketing purposes.

 Harington routinely shares relevant learner information with:

 · Relevant government agencies, including the Education and Skills Funding Agency (ESFA), the Learner Records Service and the Department for Education (DfE)

 · Future learning providers or e,mployers (with consent)